- Concept #1: Every Height is “Working at Height”

 Concept #9: Know When to Use a Ladder

-It is very important that you only use a ladder when working for short periods of time.
+It is very important that you only use a ladder when working for short periods.
 Otherwise, you will need to find a working platform or scaffold to work on.
 You should also only carry out light work using a ladder- perform heavier work with more appropriate equipment.

 Concept #10: Always Maintain 3 Contact Points with the Ladder

-In order to prevent yourself falling, it is important to maintain 3 points of contact with the ladder at all times.
+To prevent yourself from falling, it is important to maintain 3 points of contact with the ladder at all times.
 This means that you should either have one hand and two feet or two hands and one foot on the ladder at all times.